vargacypher/aisuite/README.md

 Simple, unified interface to multiple Generative AI providers.

-`aisuite` is an tool designed for researchers who need to evaluate and compare the responses of multiple LLMs through a standardized interface.
+`aisuite` is a tool designed for researchers who need to evaluate and compare the responses of multiple LLMs through a standardized interface.
 Based on the OpenAI interface standard, `aisuite` makes it easy to interact with the most popular LLMs and compare the results of their chat based functionality, with support for more interfaces coming in the near future.

-Currently supported providers are -
-OpenAI, Anthropic, Azure, Google, AWS, Groq, Mistral, HuggingFace and Ollama.
-Internally, aisuite uses either the HTTP endpoint or the SDK for making calls to the provider.
+Currently supported providers are OpenAI, Anthropic, Azure, Google, AWS, Groq, Mistral, HuggingFace, Ollama, Fireworks and Together.
+Internally, aisuite uses either the HTTP endpoint or the SDK for making calls to the providers.

 ## Installation